groovycode-xyz/taschengeld/requirements/PRD.md

   - **Hint text:** This is for those people who do not want to "mess" with toggling between Parent mode and verifying they are a Parent.
     - If **No**
       - Then Role Based Access and any related configurations or restrictions will be lifted and everything will operate in Parent mode at all times.
-      - Then the Toggle Switch to Enable Parent Mode (found at the bottom of the sidebar.tsx on the Overall Application Interface) will be greyed out on the Overall Application Interface (since it will serve no purpose with this No setting).
     - If **Yes**, then all Role Based Access configurations, restrictions, functionality, et al, will be enforced.
-      - This includes if someone wants to enter the these global settings under the Application Configuration Icon
+      - This includes if someone wants to enter the these global settings under the Application Configuration Icon in order to toggle the parent/child mode switch.
       - Field appears, "Global PIN:" (4 digits) (default value is empty)
         - **Hint text:** Use this PIN to enter Global Settings.
 This PIN may also be used anytime user is required to verify they are a Parent when using the Parent toggle switch within the application.
   - **Reset Settings**